 A need to increase efficiency and traceability in guard vessel activities

 In our work of coordinating vessels we have seen the need to streamline reporting and coordination through digitalization.
-The process has, in the past, been too manual and error prone – which again resulted in more administration and inefficiency both at sea and on land.
+The process has, in the past, been too manual and error-prone – which again resulted in more administration and inefficiency both at sea and on land.
 As a part of our promise to deliver safe, efficient and reliable services to our customers we wanted to develop a digital tool for the guard vessel reporting which ensures better quality in the reporting to our customers.
-Our solution was to build a digital service in collaboration with KONCIV which makes it easier for the vessels to receive information and procedures, do their daily progress reporting and fully automate the consolidated progress reports that we make available to our customers.
+Our solution was to build a digital service in KONCIV which makes it easier for the vessels to receive information and procedures, do their daily progress reporting and fully automate the consolidated progress reports that we make available to our customers.
 We named the solution Vessel Online and we have been utilizing it now for over a year.
-We can full heartedly say that we have increased the efficiency and quality in the coordination and reporting process on behalf of our customers.
+We can full-heartedly say that we have increased the efficiency and quality of the coordination and reporting process on behalf of our customers.

 - Explains Tor Sven Slaake, CEO of MLS.

 Flexibility results in opportunities

 The KONCIV platform is built with flexibility at its core and is already utilized for different purposes – from supply base logistics to global tracking of assets and to streamlining a variety of critical work processes.
 KONCIV`s mission is to increase control, efficiency and transparency in mission-critical operations.